regl-project/regl/README.md

 * **Correctness** `regl` has more than 30,000 unit tests and above 95% code coverage.
 In development mode, `regl` performs strong validation and sanity checks on all input data to help you catch errors faster.
 * **Performance**  `regl` uses dynamic code generation and partial evaluation to remove almost all overhead.
 Draw commands execute roughly as fast as hand optimized WebGL.
 * **Minimalism** `regl` just wraps WebGL.
 It is not a game engine and doesn't have opinions about scene graphs or vector math libraries.
 * **Stability** `regl` takes interface compatibility and semantic versioning seriously, making it well suited for long lived applications that must be supported for months or years down the road.
+It also has no dependencies limiting exposure to risky or unplanned updates.
 * **Power** Any feature in WebGL is accessible, including advanced extensions like [multiple render targets](https://github.com/mikolalysenko/regl/blob/gh-pages/example/deferred_shading.js) or [instancing](https://github.com/mikolalysenko/regl/blob/gh-pages/example/instance-triangle.js).

 ### Comparisons